FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/chargesubcategory.md

 # Charge Subcategory

 Charge Subcategory indicates what kind of usage or adjustment the row represents.
 Charge Subcategory is a supplemental detail to the [Charge Type](#chargetype).
-It provide additional context to describe the primary category of charge.
+It provides additional context to describe the primary category of charge.

 This linkage to the parent Charge Type means that for every entry under Charge Type, there can be a corresponding Charge Subcategory that further refines the nature of the charge.
 It's a nested level of detail that allows users to see not just what type of charge was incurred.
 Current sub-categorization currently applies to Charge Type values 'Usage' and 'Adjustment'.
 Support for others will be added as needed.